Collatty/Chess-AI/README.md

 in order to see when you have actually selected a piece to move.
 Also note that the move highlighter itself is a bit buggy. it does for instance not highligh castling as a legal move, although you will be able to perform the move.

+To play the AI, click options and choose the player you want to be played by the computer.

 #### Alternative 1:

 Clone my repository and open in your favorite editor.
 Run the main class `Chess`found at